milosmerdovic/Mobile-Phone-Online-Store/README.md

 * This is a demo project for practicing Spring + Thymeleaf.
 The idea was to build some basic web app.
 Users can shop for products.
 Each user has his own shopping cart (session functionality).
 Checkout is transactional, users are anonymous.

+* On click **Add to cart** button populate **Shopping cart** with desired products.
+Before checking out there is a method which checks weater is there enough products in databases or if the cart is empty.
+You can checkout only if cart are fullfilled with items and there is enough products in stock(database).
+Checkout leads you to order page.
+There, you give yours basic info for the shipment.
+On a successful order you wll be fedirected on home page with a message **Your shipment has been sent**.

 ## Technologies
 * It was made using **Spring Boot**, **Spring Security**, **Thymeleaf**, **Spring Data JPA**, **Hibernate**, **Spring Data REST** and **Bootstrap** for style.
 Database is **MySQL**.